Karthik-R1/Adding_Labels/README.md

 This repository contains the ML code to add labels to User Stories.

-Since adding labels to User Stories manually, is prone to mistakes such as spelling mistakes, unwanted space, joining words, etc., I have created SKlearn code to automatically create labels for the User Stories.
+Since adding labels to User Stories manually, is prone to mistakes such as spelling mistakes, unwanted space, joint words, etc., I have created SKlearn code to automatically create labels for the User Stories.